vihaank1/Weather-EventWidget/meta/DEADLINE.md

 > **Also, include the GitHub `https` URL to your repository.**

-**Event Forecast** is a JavaFX application that helps users discover local weather conditions and nearby events.
-By integrating two external APIs:
+I’ve built an app called **Event Forecast** that helps users discover weather conditions and events happening in a location.
+Event Forecast is a JavaFX app to check the weather and discover exciting events happening by integrating two external APIs.

 1. **OpenWeatherMap API**: Provides real-time weather data and geographic coordinates
 2. **Ticketmaster Discovery API**: Finds events near the coordinates from the weather data

-Users can search using:
-- International cities: `City,CountryCode` (e.g., `Paris,FR`)
+Here’s How It Works:
+1. Enter a City

+- For international cities: `London,GB' (`City, Country Code`).
-- US cities: `City,StateCode,US` (e.g., `Atlanta,GA,US`)
+- For US cities: `Atlanta,GA,US` (`City, State Code, US`).

+2. Get Instant Weather
+- See the current temperature (°F), city name, and the weather is up-to-date.

+3- Discover TicketMaster Events
+Browse family-friendly, music, or sports events—all within a 15-mile radius of the search location.
+Events are sorted by date (soonest first).

 GitHub Repository:
 https://github.com/vihaank1/cs1302-api-app